cmbuckley/cmbuckley.github.io/_posts/2019-01-03-google-home-so-far.md

 Not wanting to set up another Gmail account, I tried another suggestion, using the Google Assistant app to link to LG.
 After this, and also switching the Home Mini to be on the same Google account, they could talk!
 I figured this must be repeatable with my G Suite account, so switched the Mini back, switched the TV registration (third long password entry) and tried again with Google Assistant.
 Everything looked to work, and I can use the Assistant app to control the TV, but the Home Mini can't control the TV (I just get "I'm afraid something went wrong").

 All in all, that's quite a lot of effort for minimal return at this point!

+[^1]: Stringify has since been deactivated, but response time on [IFTTT](https://ifttt.com/) has improved enough for me to switch to that.